-The Government’s Kickstart scheme is now open for applications with the first placements starting last month, here is a guide to the Kickstart Scheme.
+The Government’s Kickstart scheme is now open for applications and with this in mind, here is a guide to the Kickstart Scheme.

 It has been widely reported that under 25’s have seen the biggest rise in unemployment since the start of the pandemic began at the start of the year.
 The aim of the Kickstart placements is to create new job placements for 16-24 year olds that are currently on Universal Credit.

 The scheme has now changed and employers of all sizes can now choose to apply directly rather than going through a Kickstart gateway representative to be approved to offer Kickstart placements, which is great news for SME’s!